ktorio/ktor-samples/docker-image/README.md

 ## Building an Image

-To build an image to the local Docker registry run:
+To build an image to the local Docker registry, run this command:

 ```shell
 ./gradlew jibDockerBuild